kaieberl/paper2speech/Readme.md

 The Google cloud authentication json file should be in the same directory as the main.py file.
 It can be downloaded from the Google Cloud Console, as described [here](https://cloud.google.com/api-keys/docs/create-manage-api-keys).
 TLDR: On [https://cloud.google.com](https://cloud.google.com), create a new project.
 In your project, in the upper right corner, click on the 3 dots > project settings > service accounts > choose one or create service account > create key > json > create.
 The resulting json file should be downloaded automatically.
-Google TTS is free for the first 1 million characters per month, then $4 per 1 million characters.
+Google TTS is free for the first 1 million characters per month, after that $16 per 1M characters for the Neural2 voices and $4 per 1M characters for the Wavenet voices.

 You can customize the voice in the definition of the `voice` variable.
 ```python3